-Emerson School's Honor Code states that each student should be honest, respectful, and responsible.
-Students deserve to be in a school environment in which their peers follow this code.
+Emerson School's Honor Code states that each student, staff member, parent, and guardian should be honest, respectful, and responsible for their contributions.

-- · Honesty means being truthful to other people and to oneself. - · Respect includes a regard for other people's belongings and feelings, including respect for school property. - Responsibility for one's actions involves being dependable.
-Students at Emerson are expected to follow through with what they say they will do.
+- · Be truthful to other people and to oneself. - Show regard for other people's belongings and feelings, including respect for school property. - · Be dependable and contribute in ways that advance your learning and our community.